 In the 1960s, grass carp were brought to the U.S. from Asia to control weeds in southern fish-farming operations.
 Unfortunately, like so many other exotics, these fish escaped into the wild, and have been moving northward.
-As of last month, they were found to be reproducing in Lake Erie.

 In Ballard Park in Ridgefield, there are some lovely, thick-trunked, big-canopied beech trees, perfect for providing shade on a summer's day.
 They are old trees and despite their beauty, they're not healthy.
 They have beech bark disease.